dudarev/dotfiles/README.md

 ./bootstrap.sh
 ```

 `.zshrc` is still work in progress and is not included in `bootstrap.sh`.
+Copy it manually.